nobias-fht/pasteur_n2v/docs/n2v/questions.md

 ??? question "Number of masked pixels"
     How many pixels are masked per patches?

+??? question "Training dataset dimensions"
+    What are the dimensions of the training set?
+What is the last dimension?

 ??? question "Configuration"
     The configuration is printed to the console on the notebook.
 Yes yes, it is the very long one-liner that starts with N2VConfig.